MimiOnuoha/Impossible-Maps/README.md

 **WEEK SIX** (March 6): The View from Above
 *Satellite data and mapping*

+ASSIGNMENT:

+ - Work on your counter-map of Olin, and come prepared to show us what you did next week in class.
+See the document in the week6 folder if you need more information.

 **WEEK NINE** (March 13): Initial Project Proposals

 **WEEK TEN**(March 27): Work on projects